 Due care will be taken to consider the country, group, and sector exposure of the Council's investments.
-The Council has determined that it will only use approved counterparties from countries with a minimum sovereign credit rating of AAA from rating agencies.
+This report is requesting that the Council will only use approved counterparties from countries with a minimum sovereign credit rating of AA+ from rating agencies.